dchote/tsduck-prometheus/README.md

 ### Compiling

-Make sure you have TSDuck and Go version >1.18 installed, and can run 'tsp' commands on your machine.
+Make sure you have TSDuck, FFmpeg, and Go version >1.18 installed, and can run 'tsp' and 'ffmpeg' commands on your machine.
 Clone this repo and build using the following commands...

 ```
 go mod tidy